-Assessments can be made into whether a person is fit to enter a plea or not, and also into whether or not a person may be found not guilty of a charge by way of mental impairment at the time of the offence, of, if they have been convicted, that they are suffering mental impairment at the time their matter comes to court.
+Assessments can be made into whether a person is fit to enter a plea or not, and into whether or not a person may be found not guilty of a charge by way of mental impairment at the time of the offence, or, if they have been convicted, that they are suffering mental impairment at the time their matter comes to court.

 Unfitness to Plead